 You will be expected to read widely from a range of academic sources and your tutors will guide you with suggestions that can be found in your module reading lists.
-Once you have begun to develop your confidence in accessing theses sources you can begin to read more widely by searching for literature via Discover More.
-You will access a range of texts which could include books, eBooks, journal articles, websites, policy documents and government websites.
+Once you’ve begun to develop your confidence in accessing theses resources you can begin to read more widely by searching for literature via Discover More On here you can access a range of texts which could include books, eBooks, journal articles, websites, policy documents and government websites.

 Journals are scholarly publications that share current research with the academic community.
 Journals are made up of a collection of articles and tend to be published on a regular basis (often quarterly).
 Whatever you are studying, there will be a vast range of academic journals that relate to your subject area.

 Journal articles tend to be preferred as sources of evidence in academic writing because they are: